Get insider access

 Yes

 The speaker's battery performance is excellent.
-The manufacturer advertises it to last around sixteen hours, and in our tests, it did even better than that, with a total battery life of over 20 hours.
-The speaker shuts down after fifteen minutes without an audio signal, too, which is handy if you want to save its power.
+The manufacturer advertises it to last around 16 hours, and in our tests, it did even better than that, with a total battery life of over 20 hours.
+However, battery life will vary based on usage, and playing audio at maximum volume will deplete the battery life quicker than at a lower volume.
+The speaker shuts down after 15 minutes without an audio signal, too, which is handy if you want to save its power.
 You can also disable this feature by holding the play/pause and volume down buttons simultaneously for five seconds.

 3.1